-Will Foster was born in Sheffield (1982) and lives in Berlin.
+Will Foster was born in Sheffield (1982) and lives in Melbourne, Australia.
 He has a background in environmental and socially engaged arts practice.
 He studied a Bachelors of Arts in Environmental Art and Sculpture at The Glasgow School of Art and a Masters of Arts in Arts and Ecology at Dartington Collage of Arts, England which was funded by the Arts & Humanities Research Council.

 Foster’s practice is a hybrid of applied site-specific research and conceptual play.
 Fosters projects have taken form of temporary and mobile structures and the curation of multifunctional social spaces and events in both urban and rural environments.
 He has developed projects while being an artist in residence throughout Scotland; New Moon- Porta Projector at Scottish Sculpture Workshop Aberdeenshire (2005-2006), Trident Platter at Cove Park Argyle and Bute (2005-2006), and Skills Bank and Use- All thing temporary and Mobil at Functionsuite based in the Royal Edinburgh Hospital (2007).

 Foster is the founder and co-curator of Cabin Exchange from (2002 until 2006), a project where multiple 10ft by 8ft x 8ft shipping containers were used to create a platform for an annual week long public art project.
 This project involved over 160 art works by local and international artists and took place throughout Glasgow, Edinburgh (Scotland).
 In 2006 Foster and the Cabin Exchange curation team where invited by Next Wave to Melbourne (Australia) for The Commonwealth Games presenting to develop a new site specific work Tug of Cabin, supported by the Scottish Arts Council.